 Where is WestJEM indexed?

-WestJEM is indexed in all major medical databases such as MEDLINE/Index Medicus, PubMed, and PubMed Central.
+WestJEM is indexed in all major medical databases such as MEDLINE/Index Medicus, PubMed, PubMed Central, and Clarivate’s (formerly Thompson Reuters) Expanded Index.
 For a complete list, please visit: http://westjem.com/indexing-information-2

 Where is the journal repository of papers?

 Published articles appear on eScholarship (http://escholarship.org/uc/uciem_westjem) as a PDF, on our main site (www.westjem.com) as an HTML, and on PubMed/PubMed Central as both. http://www.ncbi.nlm.nih.gov/pubmed/?term=western+journal+of+emergency+medicine and https://www.ncbi.nlm.nih.gov/pmc/journals/874/.
 We also provide electronic full-text issues through ISSUU.